 [Pioneers and some Progressions info from Roots Knotty Roots]

-R=Regals (Hopeton Lewis, Winston Fraser & Eddie ?), Renegades (Winston “Pipe” Matthews, Lloyd “Bread” McDonald, George “Buddy” Hayes), Righteous Flames (Winston Jarrett, Egger Gordon or Gardener? & Junior Green), Rio Grandes (?, ?, ?), Robbins (Keith Poppin, ?, ?), Royals (Roy Cousins, ?, Errol Green, then Wilson), Rulers (Carlton Alphonso lead, ?, ?).
+R=Regals (Hopeton Lewis, Winston Fraser & Eddie ?), Renegades (Winston “Pipe” Matthews, Lloyd “Bread” McDonald, George “Buddy” Hayes), Righteous Flames (Winston Jarrett, Egger Gordon or Gardener?, Albert Tomlinson & Junior Green), Rio Grandes (Clifton Smith, ?, ?), Robbins (Keith Poppin, ?, ?), Royals (Roy Cousins, Keith Smith, Bertram Johnson and Errol Wilson), Rulers (Carlton Alphonso lead, ?, ?).